pbower/minarrow/README.md

-# Minarrow - _Apache Arrow Benefits without Baggage for HPC, Native Streaming, and Embedded workloads_
+# Minarrow - *Apache Arrow benefits without baggage for HPC, Native Streaming, and Embedded*

+***⚡ Own that latency. 🏆 Win the performance. 🚀 Keep your velocity.***

-## Introduction
+## Intro

 _Welcome to Minarrow_.

 Minarrow is a from-scratch columnar library built for real-time and systems workloads in Rust.
 It keeps the surface small, makes types explicit, compiles fast, and aligns data for predictable SIMD performance.
-It speaks Arrow when you need to interchange — but the core stays lean.
+It speaks Arrow when you need to talk interchange — but the core stays lean.

 ## Design Focus